 AIM Operational Modes

-(AIM) operates in different modes, dictating how it configures the primary agent, its tools, and its system prompt.
-Understanding these modes is key to leveraging AIM effectively, whether you use it directly or via the AgentB
+The ApiInteractionManager (AIM) operates in different modes, dictating how it configures the primary agent, its tools, and its system prompt.
+Understanding these modes is key to leveraging AIM effectively, whether you use it directly or via the AgentB facade (which infers the mode).

 Currently, the primary supported modes are:

-as the latter provides a more robust and explicit way to achieve delegation.)
+(An older mode, toolsetsRouter, is conceptually evolving into hierarchicalPlanner as the latter provides a more robust and explicit way to achieve delegation.)

-1. genericOpenApi
+1. genericOpenApi Mode

-ModePurpose: To allow an agent to interact with a single API defined by an OpenAPI specification.
+genericOpenApi ModePurpose: To allow an agent to interact with a single API defined by an OpenAPI specification.
 The agent can either use tools generated for specific API operations or a fallback "generic HTTP request" tool.

-Configuration (ApiInteractionManagerOptions
+Configuration (ApiInteractionManagerOptions):

-:You provide the
+mode: 'genericOpenApi'genericOpenApiProviderConfig: OpenAPIConnectorOptions:You provide the

-which include the API spec (or URL to it), authentication details, etc.Crucially, set
+OpenAPIConnectorOptionswhich include the API spec (or URL to it), authentication details, etc.Crucially, set

-in these options (e.g.,sourceId: 'myApiV1'
+sourceIdin these options (e.g.,sourceId: 'myApiV1').

 Agent Setup: